arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 #### 6. Model:

+All teams must obtain approval for any model use as detailed [here](https://w3.ibm.com/w3publisher/using-llms-ibm/delivery-playbook/model-and-data-approvals)

-Full name of model team intends to use (example granite.13b.chat-v1):
+Full name of model team intends to use (e.g - granite.13b.chat-v1):

 DCT number: